percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Preconditions

-1. This is an example deployment where ETCD runs on the same host machines as the Patroni and PostgreSQL and there is a single dedicated HAProxy host.
-Alternatively ETCD can run on different set of nodes.
+1. This is an example deployment where etcd runs on the same host machines as the Patroni and PostgreSQL and there is a single dedicated HAProxy host.
+Alternatively etcd can run on different set of nodes.

-    If ETCD is deployed on the same host machine as Patroni and PostgreSQL, separate disk system for ETCD and PostgreSQL is recommended due to performance reasons.
+    If etcd is deployed on the same host machine as Patroni and PostgreSQL, separate disk system for etcd and PostgreSQL is recommended due to performance reasons.

 2. For this setup, we will use the nodes running on Ubuntu 22.04 as the base operating system::